windhooked/ramblings/README.md

 https://go.dev/wiki/Performance

-Memory safety can there be an extension to adress this?
+Memory safety can there be an extension to fix this?
+Does it need fixing, is go memory safe?